vb1152/eliftech/README.md

 # Delivery app

-### This is test assignment for https://eliftech.school/
+### This is a test assignment for https://eliftech.school/

 Web application where users can order food delivery